MicrosoftDocs/query-docs/query-languages/m/binary-functions.md

 ---
 # Binary functions

-These functions convert and manipulate binary data.
+These functions create and manipulate binary data.

 ## <a name="__toc362450785"></a>Binary Formats